BartlettJE/RM1_Resources/docs/03-AIS-03-stage2.md

 ## General information

-- The stage two individual report builds on your stage one group report, but this time you report your results and discussion.
+- The stage two individual report builds on your stage one group report, but this time you report your abstract, results, and discussion.
 The general topic for your report is still on self-regulated learning.

 - The deadline is **December 8th 2023**.